alexwlchan/alexwlchan.net/src/_posts/2022/2022-12-16-marquee-rocket.md

 The long and expensive development of SLS has been the subject of much debate, and caused a lot of online rage.
 I will now induce similar rage at a fraction of the cost.

-NASA's rocket reminded me of [a little website][glitch] I made last year, where you can control a rocket in the browser -- all using web technology from the 1990s.
+NASA's rocket reminded me of [a little website][rocket] I made last year, where you can control a rocket in the browser -- all using web technology from the 1990s.
 You can fly in different directions, change speed, and even do a mid-space stop!
 In this post, we'll peek under the covers and see how it works.